 A subject whose effective UID matches the file owner ID can change the file attributes, the base permissions, and the extended permissions.
 Changes to the file group are restricted to the owner.

-For new files, the group identifier must either be the current effective group identifier or one of the group identifiers in the concurrent group set.
+The new file group identifier must either be the current effective group identifier or one of the group identifiers in the concurrent group set.